rht-labs/tech-exercise/docs/slides/content/scrum.md

 ### Origins of Scrum
 ![Scrum](images/scrum/scrum.jpg) <!-- {.element: class="inline-image"} -->
-* Rugby term: used to restart play
+* A Rugby term used to restart play
-* 1986 Hirotaka Takeuchi and Ikujiro Nonaka published [The New New Product Development Game](https://hbr.org/1986/01/the-new-new-product-development-game)
+* In 1986, Hirotaka Takeuchi and Ikujiro Nonaka published [The New New Product Development Game](https://hbr.org/1986/01/the-new-new-product-development-game).
-* 1990 Jeff Sutherland and Ken Schwaber used scrum for software development
+* In 1990, Jeff Sutherland and Ken Schwaber used Scrum for software development.